Medicare Part D: Prescription Drug Coverage

 Extra Help

 For individuals with low income and limited means, Medicare Part D offers a benefit called the Extra Help program.
-This program assists Medicaid or Supplemental Security Income (SSI) beneficiaries with the costs of Medicare Part D, including premiums, deductibles, and coinsurance.
+This program assists Medicaid or Supplemental Security Income (SSI) recipients with the costs of Medicare Part D, including premiums, deductibles, and coinsurance.

 Coinsurance or Copay